 - The aluminum casting facility in Troy, Missouri

 - The parts distribution center in Boston, Massachusetts

 - TMNA’s new headquarters campus in Plano, Texas

 See Monarch Butterflies for more information.

-Certify with Wildlife Habitat Council at least two new sites per year (on track)
+Achieve at least two new WHC Conservation Certifications per year (on track)

-The Wildlife Habitat Council (WHC) awards Conservation Certifications in November of each year.
-Because of this timing, our target is based on a calendar year cycle.
-As of the end of 2017, Toyota has 12 sites certified with WHC (certification tier is in parentheses):
+This target is based on a calendar year cycle.
+As of the end of 2017, Toyota has 12 WHC Conservation Certifications (certification tier is in parentheses):